azadehafzar/OpenMoji-Jekyll-Plugin/README.md

   # MORE CONFIGURATION OPTIONS
   # all configs below are optional.

-  # this plugin default emoji image extension is svg (vector file), but if your emoji source
+  # default emoji image extension is svg (vector file), but if your emoji source
   # images are in other formats, you can manually override default extension by using below key
   # and specify your desired extension (png, jpg, jpeg, bmp, etc).
   extension: png